codeigniter4/shield/docs/guides/api-tokens.md

 return $user->generateAccessToken('token-name', ['users-read'])->raw_token;
 ```

+> **Note**
-NOTE: At this time, scope names should avoid using a colon (:) as this causes issues with the route filters being correctly recognized.
+> At this time, scope names should avoid using a colon (`:`) as this causes issues with the route filters being correctly recognized.

-When handling incoming requests you can check if the token has been granted access to the scope with the `tokenCan` method.
+When handling incoming requests you can check if the token has been granted access to the scope with the `tokenCan()` method.

 ```php
 if ($user->tokenCan('users-read')) {